-Condition of Award: Successful applicants must agree to have their research proposal posted on the Media@McGill website and to acknowledge the support of Media@McGill in material produced with the aid of these funds.
-Within a year of the award date the student must submit a 500-word (or longer) report on the project that will replace the research proposal on the website.
+Condition of Award: The successful applicant must agree to have his or her research proposal posted on the Media@McGill website and acknowledge the support of Media@McGill in material produced with the aid of the fellowship.
+Within a year of the award date, the student must submit a 500-word (or longer) report on the project.
+The report will replace the research proposal posted on the website.

 Deadline: 24 March 2017

-To apply: Please send your completed dossier by email sent in a single pdf (with the exception of the supervisor’s letter, which should be sent directly) to Sophie Toupin, Project Administrator, Media@McGill, by 5:00 p.m., Thursday, March 26, 2015 at the following email address: email@example.com
+To apply: Please send your completed dossier by email in a single pdf (with the exception of the supervisor’s letter, which should be sent directly) to Mary Chin, Administrative Coordinator, Media@McGill, by 5:00 p.m., Friday, March 24, 2017 at the following email address: email@example.com

 Applicants will be informed of decisions approximately one month after the deadline.